 Over the last few years, the LGD team has actively encouraged collaboration, onboarded new councils, run show-and-tell sessions, blogged about progress, facilitated working groups to build new features, and more.

-The membership fees will cover both these core costs and product development, which was initially funded by the Local Digital Fund.
+The membership fees will cover both these core costs and product development, which the Local Digital Fund initially funded.

 How to Become an LGD Supplier

-We know that your time is precious so the process is designed to be as lightweight as possible.
+We know your time is precious, so the process is designed to be as lightweight as possible.